tommairs/SFE_Suite/README.md

 5. init and pull this repo with git init;git pull https://github.com/tommairs/SFE_Suite
 6. execute SFEinstaller.sh as root (sudo -s;sh SFEinstaller.sh )

- -

-**5)** Build the installation

-   - yum install -y ImageMagick
-   - npm install
-   - npm install -g grunt-cli
-   - grunt

-**Finally** init 6 the server - there were many many changed made here so make sure it all comes back up as expected beforeusing it.